Speech Recognition on TV Series with Video-guided Post-ASR Correction: Introduction

 \section{Introduction}

-Automatic Speech Recognition (ASR) has achieved remarkable success with the advent of deep learning, driving advancements in applications such as conversational AI, media transcription, and assistive technologies \cite{DBLP:conf/icassp/GravesMH13, DBLP:conf/icml/AmodeiABCCCCCCD16, DBLP:conf/nips/BaevskiZMA20}.
+Automatic Speech Recognition (ASR) has achieved remarkable success with the advent of deep learning, driving advancements in applications such as conversational AI, media transcription, and assistive technologies \cite{DBLP:conf/icassp/GravesMH13}.
 Despite their success, ASR systems still struggle in complex real-world scenarios, particularly in noisy environments \cite{DBLP:journals/ijst/DuaAD23}, domain-specific conversations \cite{DBLP:conf/um/CaoGCSPRKMPD23}, and multimedia content such as TV series or movies \cite{DBLP:conf/jauti/BecaASR18}.
 These scenarios often involve overlapping speech, domain-specific terminology, and contextual dependencies, making it difficult for ASR systems to rely solely on audio signals to achieve optimal performance.

 To address the above challenges, leveraging multimodal contextual information has emerged as a promising direction \cite{DBLP:conf/icassp/NiHC00L024}.
-However, the existing work focus on utilizing image information to correct the ASR output, but overlooks the information from the video.
-More importantly, ASR on TV series \cite{DBLP:conf/interspeech/GuinaudeauGS10, DBLP:conf/iberspeech/Perero-Codosero18, DBLP:conf/icassp/KorbarHZ24} plays a particularly crucial role, as it directly impacts the viewing experience by catering to audience needs, enhancing accessibility, and improving content engagement.
-Meanwhile, the rich context information from TV series videos can be utilized for the correct ASR output.
+However, the existing works focusing on utilizing image information to correct the ASR output \cite{DBLP:conf/interspeech/GabeurSN0AS22} \yhy{lack full exploitation of video information \cite{DBLP:conf/cvpr/SeoNS23}}. \yhy{ASR on TV series \cite{DBLP:conf/interspeech/GuinaudeauGS10, DBLP:conf/icassp/KorbarHZ24} is particularly important for accessibility and engagement.
 In particular, video serves as a powerful complementary modality, providing rich contextual cues that speech alone cannot convey.
-Scene elements—such as objects, gestures, and environmental settings—offer critical information for resolving ambiguous words and enhancing comprehension, particularly in noisy conditions.
-Additionally, character movements provide valuable speaker cues, helping to mitigate diarization errors.
-Furthermore, the long-range dependencies inherent in TV series and movies—where earlier scenes influence later dialogue—can significantly benefit from video-based context, aiding in maintaining coherence and accurately recognizing named entities.
+For example, the video-based context, such as scene elements, character movements, and long-range dependencies inherent in TV series and movies, can significantly aid in maintaining coherence and provide more useful information for context-dependent disambiguation.}